Welcome back!

 All the fundamental and advanced problem-solving skills we teach on StrategyTraining.com will still be relevant.

-Are those people who in school asked to only study from a math book written that year, no matter if there was a 100 times better math book that was published a few years ago?
+Are those people who in school were asking to only study from a math book written that year, no matter if there was a 100 times better math book that was published a few years ago?

 Where is logic there?